-In the recent years the real estate market in Cyprus experienced a remarkable boom.
-Moves by the government in the form of property taxation and investment incentives appear to be at the center of this notable rise.
+In recent years the real estate market in Cyprus experienced a remarkable boom.
+Government investment schemes in Cyprus, including property taxation and investment incentives, appear to be at the center of this notable rise.

 More recently, the small island nation located in the Eastern Mediterranean continues to attract international buyers in ever-increasing numbers.
-Far from being only because of its unique weather, cuisine and fabulous beaches, the affordable prices of property, relative ease to acquire the “Golden Visa” and citizenship, advantageous tax regimes for non-national investors among many other reasons contribute.
+Far from being only because of its unique weather, cuisine and fabulous beaches, affordable property prices, relative ease to acquire citizenship, advantageous tax regimes for non-national investors, among many other reasons contribute.

 Here are some of the government’s encouragement schemes on direct investments in Cyprus over the years.